Is snoring a sign that I have sleep apnea?

 Are there risk factors for sleep apnea?

-The risk factors for sleep apnea include obesity, having a large neck circumference, being male, having a family history of sleep apnea, being born with a narrow airway, consuming alcohol, and smoking.
-While many of these risk factors cannot be avoided, many can be.
+While patients cannot avoid some of these risk factors, many are changeable.
 The best way to prevent sleep apnea from developing is to take good care of your overall health.
-You can do this by maintaining a healthy weight, and avoiding tobacco as well as excessive alcohol consumption.
+You can do this by maintaining a healthy weight and avoiding tobacco as well as excessive alcohol consumption.

 How will I know if my oral sleep appliance is working?